 Other

-- IEP Team can make modifications to content requirements and/or substitutions to required courses. - Parents and students should be fully informed of any implications that may result from this. - Issuing a document based on modified course requirements and/or content does not end the district's obligation to provide FAPE.
+- Parents and students should be fully informed of any implications that may result from this. - Issuing a document based on modified course requirements and/or content does not end the district's obligation to provide FAPE.

 IEP Team Decisions